PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

 ### Mixer File

-A typical mixer file is below.
-Note that the mixer file contains several blocks of code, each of which refers to one actuator or ESC.
+A typical mixer file is shown below (for general information about mixing see: [Concepts > Mixing](../concept/mixing.md)).

+The mixer file contains several blocks of code, each of which refers to one actuator or ESC.
 So if you have e.g. two servos and one ESC, the mixer file will contain three blocks of code.

 > **Note** The plugs of the servos / motors go in the order of the mixers in this file.